SAISD Mobile App

 Session # 2: Tuesday, June 21st – Thursday, June 23rd with breakfast and lunch at Travis

 Session # 2 TESTING: June 27th – June 30th

 SAC will be closed June 20th in observance of Juneteenth and every Friday in June.

 H-TECH Parent meeting Wednesday June 1, 2021 @ 6:00 PM

 All HTECH students taking college classes must fill out the form below and return it to firstname.lastname@example.org ASAP

 SAC Parent Consent Form for HTECH Students .pdf

 All HTECH Students are required to maintain at least a 2.0 GPA (passing all classes).
 If you are not passing, you are also required to attend SIMS Tutorials & contact your teacher for individual tutorials.

-If you have not passed your TSI Exam (if you're not currently enrolled in Psychology, then this applies to you), then you are required to attend SIMS tutorials for TSI preparation
+If you have not passed your TSI Exam, then you are required to attend SIMS tutorials for TSI preparation